SecretFoundation/docs/docs/cli/secretcli.md

 ### Multisig Transactions

 Multisig transactions require signatures of multiple private keys.
-Thus, generating and signing a transaction from a multisig account involve cooperation among the parties involved.
-A multisig transaction can be initiated by any of the key holders, and at least one of them would need to import other parties' public keys into their Keybase and generate a multisig public key in order to finalize and broadcast the transaction.
+Generating and signing a transaction from a multisig account involves multiple parties.
+A multisig transaction is initiated by any key holder, and at least one of them would need to import other parties' public keys into their Keybase and generate a multisig public key to finalize and broadcast the multisig transaction.

-For example, given a multisig key comprising the keys `p1`, `p2`, and `p3`, each of which is held by a distinct party, the user holding `p1` would require to import both `p2` and `p3` in order to generate the multisig account public key:
+For example, given a multisig key comprising the keys `p1`, `p2`, and `p3`, each of which is held by a distinct party, the user holding `p1` will need to import both `p2` and `p3` to generate the multisig account public key:

 ```bash
 secretcli keys add \